 Harrington is a reliable two-way defenseman with phenomenal hockey IQ and on ice-awareness.
 The foundation of his game is centered on his strong, mobile skating ability and good awareness in his own zone.
 He is particularly adept winning 50/50 battles in the corner and quickly getting the puck out of the defensive zone.
 Harrington also has the vision and puck-skills to make good first passes and start the play up ice.

-Harrington will return to the London Knights for the 2012-13 season where he will likely play top-pairing minutes.
-He ultimately projects as a safe and smart stay-at-home defenseman capable of making a good first pass and playing around 20 minutes a game.
+Harrington will play in the AHL for the 2013-14 season.
+He ultimately projects as a safe and smart stay-at-home defenseman capable of making a good first pass and playing 15-20 minutes a game.